exam-image

 AISSEE Answer Key 2026

-The provisional answer key for AISSEE 2026 will be released on the NTA official website, likely in May 2026, shortly after the exam.
+The provisional answer key for AISSEE 2026 will be released on the NTA official website shortly after the exam.
 It helps candidates check their answers, calculate estimated scores, and raise objections if needed.
 This step ensures fairness and accuracy before the final result is declared.
 Important details about the answer key, challenges, and final release are given below.

-• Release Schedule: The answer key of the AISSEE shall be released after the conclusion of the examination, falling in between months of March to April, 2026.
+• Release Schedule: The answer key of the AISSEE shall be released after the conclusion of the examination.

-• Where to Check: It may be found on the official NTA AISSEE website.
+• Where to Check: It will be found on the official NTA AISSEE website.

 • Purpose: It is used for comparing answers, estimating scores, and weighing exam performance.